 - plugs corrupted external devices such as USB drives/CDs on their computers/tablets/mobile phones.

-- The trojan auto installs a malicious extension in the web browser without the user’s knowledge.
+- The trojan automatically installs a malicious extension in the web browser without the user’s knowledge.

 - Whenever the user restarts the browser, the extension gets activated.